adioshun/gitBook_DeepDrive/paper2017-sruvey-3d-data.md

 ![](https://i.imgur.com/KI3Ir3N.png)

 A generic pipeline for processing a 3D scene

-- Scans of real scenes can contain millions of points, therefore at first, some form of preprocessing is commonly applied.
+* Scans of real scenes can contain millions of points, therefore at first, some form of preprocessing is commonly applied.
-    - Point reduction (i.e., remove redundant points in order to reduce the computational cost),
+  * Point reduction \(i.e., remove redundant points in order to reduce the computational cost\),
-    - data structuring (i.e., organize the point cloud using data structures like kd-trees or octrees),
+  * data structuring \(i.e., organize the point cloud using data structures like kd-trees or octrees\),
-    - hardware exploitation (e.g., GPU calculations) are a few of the methods proposed so far. --- Following, segmentation of the point cloud is typically performed in order to identify semantically meaningful regions.
+  * hardware exploitation \(e.g., GPU calculations\) are a few of the methods proposed so far. --- Following, segmentation of the point cloud is typically performed in order to identify semantically meaningful regions.
-- After acquiring the objects of the scene from segmentation, keypoint detection and descriptors extraction are applied to every identified object or scene segment.
+* After acquiring the objects of the scene from segmentation, keypoint detection and descriptors extraction are applied to every identified object or scene segment.
-- The extracted representation is subsequently utilized in order to match the scene segments with known object models
+* The extracted representation is subsequently utilized in order to match the scene segments with known object models
-- finally recognize or classify them into a category or even retrieve similar objects.
+* finally recognize or classify them into a category or even retrieve similar objects.

 ## 2. RELATED WORK

-- 3D scene segmentation
+* 3D scene segmentation
-- 3D keypoint detection / 3D descriptor extraction
+* 3D keypoint detection / 3D descriptor extraction
-- 3D shape retrieval / 3D object recognition
+* 3D shape retrieval / 3D object recognition

-> Deeplearning이전에 사용되던 Descriptors/Detector에 대한 연구 들인듯 (연구 년도도 2010년 전)
+> Deeplearning이전에 사용되던 Descriptors/Detector에 대한 연구 들인듯 \(연구 년도도 2010년 전\)

 ### 2.1 3D Scene Segmentation

-- semantic segmentation/labeling
+* semantic segmentation/labeling
-- labeling each point of a scene as part of a foreground object of interest or of a background surface.
+* labeling each point of a scene as part of a foreground object of interest or of a background surface.
-- 3D object classification
+* 3D object classification

 3D point cloud segmentation methods into five categories `(Nguyen and Le [2013])`

-- region-based
+* region-based
-- edge-based
+* edge-based
-- attributes-based
+* attributes-based
-- model-based
+* model-based
-- graph-based methods
+* graph-based methods

 ### 2.2 3D keypoint detection / 3D descriptor extraction

 3D keypoint detection은 물체 인식/Retrive을 위해서 필수적인 Step 이다.

 Existing approaches `(Tombari et al. [2013])`

-- Fixed-scale keypoint detectors : Identify distinctive keypoints at a constant scale given to the algorithm as an input argument
+* Fixed-scale keypoint detectors : Identify distinctive keypoints at a constant scale given to the algorithm as an input argument
-    - Local Surface Patches (LSPs) [Chen and Bhanu 2007]
+  * Local Surface Patches \(LSPs\) \[Chen and Bhanu 2007\]
-    - Intrinsic Shape Signatures (ISSs) [Zhong 2009]
+  * Intrinsic Shape Signatures \(ISSs\) \[Zhong 2009\]
-    - the 3D detector proposed in Mian et al. [2010] termed as “KeyPoint Quality” (KPQ) in Tombari et al. [2013]
+  * the 3D detector proposed in Mian et al. \[2010\] termed as “KeyPoint Quality” \(KPQ\) in Tombari et al. \[2013\]
-- Adaptive-scale keypoint detectors : Identify keypoints after creating a scale space defined on the surface or alternatively after computing an embedding of the data on a 2D plane.
+* Adaptive-scale keypoint detectors : Identify keypoints after creating a scale space defined on the surface or alternatively after computing an embedding of the data on a 2D plane.
-    - MeshDoG [Zaharescu et al. 2009]
+  * MeshDoG \[Zaharescu et al. 2009\]

 ### 2.3.
 3D Object Retrieval and Recognition

-- Content-based image retrieval is a well-studied task in 2D computer vision.
+* Content-based image retrieval is a well-studied task in 2D computer vision.

-- 3D shape retrieval is one of the first problems
+* 3D shape retrieval is one of the first problems

 Given a 3D object query, the goal is to retrieve semantically similar objects from a given database.

 Two steps are included in a typical retrieval pipeline:

-- (a) descriptors extraction from the 3D objects
+* \(a\) descriptors extraction from the 3D objects
-- (b) matching of the queries’ descriptors with the stored descriptors of the database objects using an appropriate similarity measure.
+* \(b\) matching of the queries’ descriptors with the stored descriptors of the database objects using an appropriate similarity measure.

-Existing approaches on 3D object retrieval can be divided into [Gao and Dai 2014]
+Existing approaches on 3D object retrieval can be divided into \[Gao and Dai 2014\]

-- (a)3D model-based methods , which are based mostly on low-level descriptors extraction from the 3D models,
+* \(a\)3D model-based methods , which are based mostly on low-level descriptors extraction from the 3D models,
-- (b)view-based methods , which utilize multiple 2D views of the 3D objects.
+* \(b\)view-based methods , which utilize multiple 2D views of the 3D objects.

 ### 2.4 4D Modeling

 3D data + Time

 ### 2.5.
 Current Trends

 ## 3. BACKGROUND ON DNNS

-> DNN에 대한 기초 설명 -> 정리 제외
+> DNN에 대한 기초 설명 -&gt; 정리 제외

 ## 4. ADVANCES IN DEEP LEARNING WITH 3D DATA

 연구분야

 1. 입력으로 사용할 descriptors 추출 : methods that extract descriptors from the 3D data and give these as input to the DNN.
-2. 데이터 수집 : The approaches belonging to the second category exploit RGB-D data (i.e., separate color and depth channels) captured from popular low-cost cameras like Microsoft’s Kinect.
+2. 데이터 수집 : The approaches belonging to the second category exploit RGB-D data \(i.e., separate color and depth channels\) captured from popular low-cost cameras like Microsoft’s Kinect.
 3. 아키텍쳐 설계 : Deep architectures designed to have direct access to the 3D data form the third category.
 4. The fourth category includes methods utilizing one or more 2D projections/views of the 3D object/scene captured from different viewpoints and use them to feed the employed deep model.
-    - DL methods designed for data captured from hyperspectral cameras are included in the last category.
+   * DL methods designed for data captured from hyperspectral cameras are included in the last category.

 ### 4.1.
 DL Architectures Exploiting Descriptors Extracted from 3D Data

-- A common practice is to extract **low-level descriptors** and then, provide them as input to a DNN in order to get a more effective high-level representation for recognition, retrieval, or other tasks.
+* A common practice is to extract **low-level descriptors** and then, provide them as input to a DNN in order to get a more effective high-level representation for recognition, retrieval, or other tasks.

 > 여러 가공된 Feature들이 있지만 가장 좋은건 Raw정보를 입력 하는것 아닌가?

 ### 4.2.
 DL Architectures Exploiting RGB-D Data

-A study of data fusion methods for RGB-D visual recognition can be found in Sanchez-Riera et al. [2016].
+A study of data fusion methods for RGB-D visual recognition can be found in Sanchez-Riera et al. \[2016\].

 ```
 J. Sanchez-Riera, K.-L. Hua, Y.-S. Hsiao, T. Lim, S. C. Hidayati, and W.-H. Cheng.
 2016.
 A comparative study of data fusion for RGB-D based visual recognition.
 Pattern Recognition Letters 73 (2016), 1–6.
 ```

 #### A.

 RGB-D data를 이용한 최초의 3D 물체 식별 방법은 `Socher et al. [2012]`에 의해 제안 되었다.

-- The authors proposed a combination of convolutional and recursive neural networks where color and depth channels were processed separately.
+* The authors proposed a combination of convolutional and recursive neural networks where color and depth channels were processed separately.
- - At first, two single-layer CNNs were employed in order to extract low-level descriptors from the RGB and depth images.
+  * At first, two single-layer CNNs were employed in order to extract low-level descriptors from the RGB and depth images.
- - Then, each CNN’s output was forwarded to a different set of RNNs initialized with random weights.
+  * Then, each CNN’s output was forwarded to a different set of RNNs initialized with random weights.
- - The RNN descriptors extracted from each modality were finally merged and provided to a joint softmax classifier.
+  * The RNN descriptors extracted from each modality were finally merged and provided to a joint softmax classifier.
- - The proposed method demonstrated accurate performance in classifying household objects.
+  * The proposed method demonstrated accurate performance in classifying household objects.

 ```
 R. Socher, B. Huval, B. Bhat, C. D. Manning, and A. Y. Ng.
 2012.
 Convolutional-recursive deep learning for 3D object classification.
 InAdvances in Neural Information Processing Systems 25 .
 656–664.